The-Captain-William/Per-Scholas-Capstone/README.md

 - [ ] Compare the speeds of running pyspark.sql locally (using a single node) for the full ETL process with running pandas and discuss the appropriate use of each tool
 - [ ] introduce the <a href="https://github.com/pola-rs/polars">Polars</a> library and further discuss speeds

-Terminal
+Front-End

-- [ ] Command Line Front-End:
+- [ ] GUI
-  - [ ]  🛠 `#1` Rewrite all terminal code, creating more appropriate Classes for the terminal application
-    - [ ] Consider using a library or writing my own library, if I can't find the tools I'm looking for
+  - [ ] 🛠 Make a desktop GUI application that can interact with the server and produce graphs based on user input
     - [ ] Compile to .EXE

-- [ ] GUI Front-End
-  - [ ] Consider making a desktop GUI application with ctkinter (custom-tkinter)
-    - [ ] Compile to .EXE
   - [ ] Consider building a web-app to emulate the same functionality

 Data Visualization
-- [ ] Redo matplot lib graphs to be more aesthetically pleasing, and more useful
+- [ ] Introduce extended graphing functionality and the ability to save rendered graphs created from the GUI
 - [ ] Introduce a few Tableau graphs with Tableau Public